• Skip to primary navigation

 Another gem of New Hampshire’s White Mountains, just about a two-hour drive from Boston, is Loon Mountain Resort.
 It is a great family ski resort option for families who want a bigger resort, closer to Boston, with a lot for kids of all ages, and can easily be a day trip.

-And, beginning winter 2021-22 season, the much anticipated Kanc 8 ski lift will be operating, which is called the Northeast’s most technologically advanced ski lift!
+And, it has the Kanc 8 ski lift, which is called the Northeast’s most technologically advanced ski lift!
 It fits 8 persons, travels at 18 feet per second, and will get you to the top much easier and faster!
 Find out about this new feature here.

 Why It’s Family Friendly

-For kids not old enough or quite ready for the slopes, Loon Mountain offers daycare for kids from six weeks to six years old.
+For kids not old enough or quite ready for the slopes, Loon Mountain offers daycare for kids from 6 weeks to 6 years old.
 Three-year-olds can get an intro to skiing with a program that includes learning indoors and in an outdoor ski area.
-Lessons are also offered for kids ages four to 14 years old.
-Kids ages five and under get free lift tickets.
+Lessons are also offered for kids ages 4 to 14 years old.
+Kids ages 5 and under ski free.

-The learning environment for the youngest skiers includes wood carved animals and a kid-sized steam train, with a terrain area.
-Loon Mountain’s thoughtful ski and ride program and kid-friendly terrain parks make it a great ski resort for toddlers on up to adults.
+The learning environment for the youngest skiers includes wood-carved animals and a kid-sized steam train, with a terrain area.
+Loon Mountain’s thoughtful ski-and-ride program and kid-friendly terrain parks make it a great ski resort for toddlers up to adults.

 Après-ski